SSWConsulting/SSW.Rules.Content/rules/does-your-sharepoint-site-have-a-favicon/rule.md

 - title: Adam Cogan
   url: https://ssw.com.au/people/adam-cogan
 related:
-- do-you-have-a-favicon-in-your-webpage
+- favicon
 redirects: []

 ---

-All websites should be following     [the favicon rule](http&#58;//www.ssw.com.au/ssw/Standards/Rules/RulestoBetterWebsitesGraphics.aspx#Favicon).
+All websites should be following [the favicon rule](/favicon).

 A Favicon is a small image file included on nearly all professional developed sites.
-When a browser hits your website and a user bookmarks that site then the favicon.ico graphic will be displayed in the browser’s URL/address line upon subsequent visits to that site.
+When a browser hits your website and a user bookmarks that site then the `favicon.ico` graphic will be displayed in the browser’s URL/address line upon subsequent visits to that site.

 <!--endintro-->

 Let's see how it's done for SharePoint:

 ::: greybox